Rounding Numbers in PowerShell

 We can also use the official [Math]::Round function to have more flexibility than rounding to a whole number.

 The [Math]::Round function accepts two arguments.
-The first one would be the decimal that the function will round, and the second one would be to which decimal place the integer will be rounded (0 for the whole number, 1 for one decimal number, 2 for two decimal number, and so on).
+The first argument is the decimal number that the function will round, and the second argument is the decimal place to which the number will be rounded (0 for the whole number, 1 for one decimal number, 2 for two decimal number, and so on).

 Example Code: